deannakelly/deannakelly/README.md

 ## 🧑🏾‍💻 About Me

-📍 Atlanta, GA
+📍 (Close to) Atlanta, GA

 🎓 University of Chicago Alumna: B.S.
 (2020-2024) M.S.
 (2024-2025)

-📖 Currently Reading: _Practical Statistics for Data Scientists_ by Peter Bruce
+📖 Currently Reading: Practical Statistics for Data Scientists by Peter Bruce

-💻 Available for work!
-Looking for Associate Data Science roles
+💻 Available for Work!
+Looking for open roles for **Associate Data Scientist**

 ## 🛠️ Skills